kacheryhub/kacheryhub/doc/feeds.md

 ## What are Feeds?

-Feeds are append-only logs: messages can be added to the log, but never altered or taken away (except by deleting the entire feed).
-These provide a permanent public record of any process that generates information with a natural chronological ordering: whether data collected in a series, the path of values in parameters of a machine learning model, the curation actions applied to a data set by a lab researcher, a series of financial transactions, the set of placements of opened windows in a user interface... the types of data that fall into this category are very broad.
+Feeds are collections of append-only logs: messages can be added to the log, but never altered or taken away (except by deleting the entire feed).
+These provide a permanent public record of any process that generates information with a natural chronological ordering.
+Examples include data collected in a series, the path of values in parameters of a machine learning model, the curation actions applied to a data set by a lab researcher, a series of financial transactions, the set of placements of opened windows in a user interface, etc.
+The types of data that fall into this category are very broad.

-In addition to tracking the history of a process, feeds are very useful for ensuring reproducibility in states between different systems.
-Because the feed acts as a ledger that (when used properly) records every transition from the initial state to the current state, a remote machine can be synced to match the state of the feed originator simply by replaying the steps recorded in the feed.
+In addition to tracking the history of a process, append-only logs are very useful for ensuring reproducibility in states between different systems.
+Because the log acts as a ledger that (when used properly) records every transition from the initial state to the current state, a remote machine can be synced to match the state of the feed originator simply by replaying the steps recorded in the log.
 Moreover, because every message added to a feed needs to be signed and added by the node that owns it, feeds automatically generate a canonical ordering for potentially-ambiguous items.